The Hidden Origins of Halloween’s Spookiest Creatures

 Long before Edward Cullen and the Twilight vampires, Slavic folklore came up with the idea of the dead drinking the blood of the living in order to explain contagious diseases.
 If someone in a village died and then someone else became sick, it was blamed on the deceased coming back to harm them.
 Grisly rituals were then performed on the body to stop them preying on the living, desecrations that were later also done in western Europe and even in America to quell supposed vampirism.
 But Irish author Bram Stoker and his popular 1897 novel Dracula, inspired by this folklore and allegedly the brutal medieval ruler Vlad the Impaler, brought vampires into the mainstream.
 Countless Dracula movie adaptations and new blood-sucking characters keep the creatures in our modern midst.
 Check out these vampire legends that are actually based on truth.

 Although modern zombies are not very smart and easy to kill, their sheer numbers can overpower and then consume the living.
 The origin of zombies, while a bit less gory, is just as horrific: Slaves in Haiti, drawing on African religion, developed the idea as a metaphor for the brutal conditions they lived under.
 This story was incorporated into the voodoo religion of the Caribbean, South America, and the southern United States—and even had some basis in fact.
 Voodoo practitioners called bokors were said to employ a deadly neurotoxin called tetrodotoxin that can actually inflict a temporary death-like paralysis from which the subject will later awaken.
 Modern interpretations of the zombie, starting with the 1968 film Night of the Living Dead and continuing with today’s The Walking Dead comic books and TV show, use the zombie legend to explore new fears of contagion, nuclear war, a post-apocalyptic future, and even suburban boredom.
 The U.S. Centers for Disease Control and Prevention has also gotten in on the fun with its “zombie preparedness” website.
+These are the best haunted houses in America.

 The ancient Egyptians preserved bodies and buried them with all the goods they would need for the afterlife in hidden tombs in the desert.
 The idea of a mummy’s curse, in which misfortune would befall anyone who opened a tomb, gained popularity as the Egyptology craze began in the nineteenth century, after the Rosetta Stone’s discovery unlocked the ancient Egyptian language.
 One 1912 article from The Washington Post even blamed the sinking of the Titanic on a mummy’s curse.
 But it was the discovery of the undisturbed tomb of King Tutankhamun in 1922 that really gave the “curse of the pharaoh” life—especially after expedition financier Lord Carnarvon died from blood poisoning a year after the tomb was opened.
 Hollywood capitalized on this mummy hysteria a decade later with 1932’s The Mummy starring Boris Karloff, and the tale lives on as an example of the perils of human hubris.
+Here’s the spookiest ghost story from every state.

 From transparent, misty phantoms floating through the air to unseen poltergeists throwing things around the room, our notion of ghosts is as varied as it is old.
 It comes from the idea that people have souls separate from their bodies, and thus live on after death, occasionally sticking around to haunt the living.
 Ghost sightings have been recorded since ancient Roman times, and according to modern surveys, almost half of Americans believe in ghosts—with one in five people actually thinking they’ve seen one.
 Despite many photographs of alleged ghosts and the popularity of modern ghost-hunting shows and tours, no one has yet to definitively prove their existence.
 Don’t miss these creepy real events that actually happened on Halloween.

 The poor, tortured werewolf—he doesn’t want to change into a beast because he knows the havoc he will wreak, yet he’s powerless to stop it.
 These shapeshifters are as old as mythology itself and figure in stories from many different cultures, from the ancient Greek tale of Lycaon, who was turned into a wolf by Zeus, to Nordic folklore.
 Wearing the skin of an animal in order to sneak up while hunting may have also become a way to scare other tribes, creating werewolf legends among Native Americans.
 Plus, the werewolf may have a scientific basis; rabies, for example, could cause people to go on wolf-like rampages.
+Check out these spooky places you can stay overnight.

 Witches enjoy a positive place in our culture today.
 Thanks to Harry Potter, Bewitched, Charmed, Practical Magic, and other tales of good witches, they’re often seen as sweet and smart.
 But go a little further back, and you’ll discover behind this popular Halloween costume is a dark history.
 Mentioned in the Bible, witches were thought to do the devil’s bidding to harm others.
 During the Middle Ages, the hysteria about witches grew, and up to 80,000 suspects were killed.
 Then the trouble started in America, with the famous Salem witch trials accusing 200 people of witchcraft and leading to the deaths of 20 in 1692 and 1693.
 Today, those who practice Wicca, a modern form of witchcraft, are seen as a harmless and even peaceful worshipers of nature.
 These are the 10 things to stop believing about the Salem witch trials.